juliadavydenko/my-best-book/README.md

 ## Getting Started

-First, run the development server:
+First, run the development server (expected to be on http://localhost:3000/ ):

 ```bash
 npm run dev